A.D.I.D.A.S. (Korn song): Live performances

 The song was played at Woodstock 1999 to a crowd of 275,000.
-The song was a staple of the band's live setlist up until about 2007, when it started to be played far less frequently, and its performances ceased around 2009.
-In 2021, the song was performed live for the first time in 12 years, and is now played frequently by the band again.
+It remained a staple of the band's live setlist until about 2007, after which it was played far less frequently and performances ceased around 2009.
+In 2021, the song was performed live for the first time in 12 years and has since returned to the band's regular rotation.

 When guitarist Brian "Head" Welch rejoined Korn in 2013, it was one of the songs he requested the band never play again.
 In 2003, there was an incident where Welch saw his daughter Jennea, then aged 5, reciting the explicit lyrics to the song, which was a contributing factor to him leaving the band and finding Christianity.
 He later recalled, "She was five years old, and I'm sitting there watching her sing 'All day I dream about sex'.
 That's not right.
 I don't care if she didn't know what she was singing.
 It still freaked me out.
 It's just not right for her to see her dad strung out on drugs, and it's not right for her to sing that song.
 It's like I was stealing her childhood or something."

 The song was played live at the music festival Sick New World.